June 22, 2026 — Telling everyone not to be that kind of anyone

 Forward: Do you know others who would or could benefit from this devotional?
 If so, why not forward it and open them to be part of the conversation between Stan and S. Tory Teller?

-May 24, 2026 — The Sunday Re-post
+June 14, 2026 — The Sunday Re-Post

-May 23, 2026 — Refilling the coffee cup (week of May 18, 2026) — with clickable links
+June 13, 2026 — Refilling the coffee cup (week of June 8, 2026) — with clickable links

 Stan’s main takeaway for each posting this past week.
 Each posting can be accessed by clicking the link for that day.